nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 Flashlingo is a **desktop app for learning words by flashcard, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Flashlingo can help you to schedule your language learning plan.
+Flashlingo is designed with beginner language learners in mind, specialising in helping them expand their vocabulary.

 * Table of Contents
 {:toc}